Daniel971O/ApertureMapsLib/README_ENG.md

 If this library helped your project, I would be happy if you credit it in your description or mention the project =)

-Special thanks to everyone who follows my project and helps me not to burn out.
+Thanks to everyone who follows my project and helps me not to burn out.
                                                    <3

                                            -+***+:    -+***+: